 In blockchain, initial coin offerings (ICOs) are used for exchanging tokens or coins for cryptocurrencies, such as Bitcoin.
 Companies can use this to raise funds for new cryptocurrencies, which also enables them to get access to instant liquidity.
 ICOs are accessed online and internationally, opening businesses to a wide range of investors who they can trust to exchange with.
 Ultimately, this defeats the typical method of verifying investors through physical or electronic proof of credibility.

 Buying and Selling Stocks

 Similar to other financial services, buying and selling stocks involves third parties that track ownership and transfer of assets and their rights.
 The entire process consists of a complicated chain where brokers, custodian banks, exchanges, and other intermediaries are involved.
 With blockchain, the ability to process and locate ownership of assets is simplified through cryptographic tokens.

 In blockchain, no single organization oversees all assets and transactions.
-In a blockchain-supported P2P system, people will be able to receive payments safely without the involvement of intermediaries.
+In a blockchain-supported P2P system, people will be able to receive payments safely with blockchain, without the involvement of intermediaries.

 In addition, using blockchain reduces costs overall while transforming how money is handled by eliminating high commission fees.
 With this technology, financial services will finally parallel their abilities to the interests of their customers.